j3rrywan9/spark-study/docs/learning_spark_sql.md

 Spark SQL is at the heart of all applications developed using Spark.

+### What is Spark SQL?

+Spark SQL is one of the most advanced components of Apache Spark.
+It has been a part of the core distribution since Spark 1.0 and supports Python, Scala, Java, and R programming APIs.

 ### Introducing `SparkSession`

 In Spark 2.0, `SparkSession` represents a unified entry point for manipulating data in Spark.